-In some cases the display cabinet may get "confused", or the user has "adjusted" too much.
-Performing a master reset procedure will return all values to factory default settings.
+If "reset factory" did not help performing a master reset procedure will return all values to factory default settings.

 Important note: Before performing this, note your calibration settings, and setup for inputs and outputs as these will be lost during this procedure.